ihussainhaider/PythonYoutubeVideoDownloader/README.md

 # PythonYoutubeVideoDownloader
-This is Python Pytube based Youtube video downloader.
+This is Python Pytube and Tkinter GUI based Youtube video downloader.